easy82/distribute/README.md

 2. Navigate to the directory where you've put LDT to.
 Example: 'cd Downloads' (or 'cd /d C:\Program Files\LOVE' on Windows).

-3. Type 'love distribute PathToYourProject' (or if you're using the .love version, type 'love distribute.love PathToYourProject').
-Example: 'love distribute ~/MyProjects/MyGame' (or 'love distribute F:\MyProjects\MyGame' on Windows).
+3. Type 'love distribute.love PathToYourProject'.
+Example: 'love distribute.love ~/MyProjects/MyGame' (or 'love distribute.love F:\MyProjects\MyGame' on Windows).

 4. If everything went all right, you can run the .love file by hitting F5, or the native executable by hitting F6.
 You will find the binaries inside your project directory, under the 'bin' folder.